 If your child is refused DLA or is awarded it at a lower rate than you expected, you can ask the Department for Work and Pensions (DWP) (England, Wales and Scotland) or the Department for Communities (DfC) (Northern Ireland) to look at the decision again.
 You must do this before you appeal.
 This is called a mandatory reconsideration.
+If your child is refused Child Disability Payment in Scotland, you can ask Social Security Scotland to look at this again.

 If you still disagree once they have done this, you must lodge an appeal with the Tribunal Service (England, Wales and Scotland) or the Appeal Service (TAS) (Northern Ireland) and attach a copy of the mandatory reconsideration notice with the appeal.
+You have the right to appeal Social Security Scotland's re-determination decision about your application for Child Disability Payment.

 It is important to challenge a decision or get advice as quickly as possible because there are time limits that generally mean you must take action within one month.
 If you fall outside of this time limit then it may still be possible to challenge the decision.
-For more information about appealing a benefit decision visit carersuk.org/appealsguide
+For more information about appealing a benefit decision visit carersuk.org/appealsguide possible to get their award increased.
+You can contact the DWP (or Disability and Carers Service in Northern Ireland) and ask for your child's award to be looked at again.